StimulCross/donation-alerts/packages/api-call/README.md

 	{
 		url: '<endpoint>',
 	},
-	'<your access token>',
+	'<YOUR_ACCESS_TOKEN>',
 );

+// 'response' is mapped to the PayloadData interface.
 ```

-The `response` will be mapped to the `PayloadData` interface that we passed as a type parameter.
+> [!NOTE]

-The function above can throw the [HttpError](https://stimulcross.github.io/donation-alerts/classes/api_call.HttpError.html) which you can catch and use.
+> The above function may throw an [HttpError](https://stimulcross.github.io/donation-alerts/classes/api_call.HttpError.html), which you should catch and handle accordingly.

 ---

-For more information check the [documentation](https://stimulcross.github.io/donation-alerts/modules/api_call.html).
+For more detailed information, please refer to the [documentation](https://stimulcross.github.io/donation-alerts/modules/api_call.html).